 You may ask, what about Stories?
 Remember, however, that you can add links in Stories (‘Swipe up’) either once you have more than 10k followers or your profile is verified.
 So if your brand (and Instagram profile) is fairly new and your audience is not that big yet, you most probably won’t have such an option available on your account.

 There are still other possibilities, however, to get the most out of one link.
-There are apps, like, for example, Linktree, which work just like a landing page – under one link you can collect all the links, which your Instagram community may find relevant during a specific time.
+You can use Linktree or one of the Linktree alternatives which work just like a landing page – under one link you can collect all the links, which your Instagram community may find relevant during a specific time.

 Such apps are a nice and useful addition to enhance your Instagram activities and performance.